 I was awarded The Association of the Deans of Humanities in South Africa (SAHUDA) fund to develop the concept of boxing into a multi-facet project, including, boxing training and workshops, exchanges, lectures, discussions, and a boxing event.

 All this culminated in the topic of my PhD, entitled Activating Agon in Performance.
-It was based on a distinct body of works (2005-2017) as a contribution to the field of performance. .
+It was based on a distinct body of works (2005-2017) as a contribution to the field of performance.
+For the full doctoral thesis, please click here for the link to the Middlesex University Research Repository.

 _______________________